 Budgeting for security is akin to self-insurance.
 You don't want to spend money needlessly, but on the other hand, an attack can be devastating for the enterprise.
 The security staff and consultants should not be the subject of budget cutting.
 Just because you have resisted attacks in the past is no assurance that the enterprise will resist attacks in the future.

 Attack methods are always evolving.
 Unfortunately, many of the old attack methods are also still successful.
 User and IT staff will turnover, requiring training and evaluation of the new employees.
-The longer a company goes without experiencing an attack, the more complacent it becomes and less likely to adhere to proper security procedures.

 Look at the costs incurred by your industry.
 It will be far cheaper to budget 20% of the potential losses than it is the pay for the attacks after the fact.
 A tight budget may satisfy the CXOs but when an attack occurs, you may lose your job even though you were not provided with enough resources to have prevented an attack.